mattfedd/mattfedd.github.io/_posts/2016-07-09-past-the-halfway-point.markdown

 ## Hondo-ji

 A few weeks ago I visited _Hondo-ji_, which is a temple in the nearby city Matsudo.
-It's nickname is _ajisaidera_, which means "hydrangea temple", referencing the ridiculous amount of hydrangeas that grow there during the summer.
+Its nickname is _ajisaidera_, which means "hydrangea temple", referencing the ridiculous amount of hydrangeas that grow there during the summer.

 It was a nice departure from the busy city life of Tokyo.